Massachusetts State Employee Retirement System (MSERS)

 Details can be found at www.mass.edu/orpenrollment.

-You may also voluntarily defer some of your own income to a 403 (b) plan, up to IRS limit of $17,500 if you are under 50 years old or $23,000 if you are 50 years old or over for calendar year 2014.
+You may also voluntarily defer some of your own income into the University 403 (b) plan, up to IRS limit of $18,000 if you are under 50 years old or $24,000 if you are 50 years old or over for calendar year 2017.

-You may voluntarily defer additional income into a 457(b) plan through Great-West Retirement Services up to IRS limit of $17,500 if you are under 50 years of age or $23,000 if you are 50 years or over for calendar year 2014.
+You may voluntarily defer additional income into the 457(b) plan/MA SMART Plan through Empower Retirement (formally Great-West Retirement Services) up to the IRS limit of $18,000 if you are under 50 years of age, or $24,000 if you are 50 years or over for calendar year 2017.

-The 457(b)/MA SMART Plan will have a Roth option available as of July 1, 2014.
+The 457(b)/MA SMART Plan has a Roth option available as of July 1, 2014.
 With the Roth option, your contributions are made with after-tax dollars.
-Therefore, your contributions are non-taxable when distributed and earnings are also non-taxable, provided that the distribution occurs after age 59 1/2 years, or upon disability or death AND no earlier than 5 tax years after your first Roth 457(b) contribution.
-The contribution limits for the Roth option are the same for 2014; $17,500 if you are under 50 years of age or $23,000 if age 50 years or older.
+Therefore, your contributions are non-taxable when distributed, and earnings are also non-taxable, provided that the distribution occurs after age 59 1/2 years, or upon disability or death AND no earlier than 5 tax years after your first Roth 457(b) contribution.
+The contribution limits for the Roth option are the same for 2017: $18,000 if you are under 50 years of age, or $24,000 if you are age 50 years or older.